MateoMinghi/Data_Structures_and_Algorithms/README.md

 Depending on the programming language, arrays can store different data types, can have fixed sizes and can store duplicated values.
 But, again, depends on the language.

-We acces its values with indexes, starting by 0.
+We access its values with indexes, starting by 0.

 -Accesing an element: O(1)